h5law/pokt-ibc-integration/phase1/ics24/ics24.md

 ## Module Structure

 The IBC module in V1 of the Pocket Network protocol must have a sub-module system, wherein each of the different aspects of the IBC module are implemented as sub-modules within the main IBC module.
-The specification details support for "untrusted" modules, however this is not necissary for our implementation.
+The specification details support for "untrusted" modules, however this is not necessary for our implementation.
 As we will be writing our modules ourselves, or vetting those that we decide to use (if any) we can follow the same pattern laid out in the implementation of `ibc-rs` [2] where they also do not support untrusted modules: but instead they assume all modules to be fully trusted.

 In practice this will mean we have the following module structure: